Danack/RfcCodex/template_literals.md

 > the tag function, allows you to access the raw strings as they
 > were entered, without processing escape sequences.

-The utility of this needs to be understood.
+The utility of which needs to be understood.